 This programme provides an index of marine survival over a long time period and information on exploitation rates in marine and freshwater fisheries.
-Despite the cessation of the mixed-stock fisheries since 2007, information from this programme will continue to inform on marine survival rates and exploitation in some estuarine and rod fisheries and more importantly indicates whether fluctuations in the numbers of returning adults are as a result of management measures or changes in factors occurring outside of management control i.e. environmental/climate changes.
+Despite the cessation of the mixed-stock fisheries since 2007, information from this programme will continue to inform estimates of marine survival rates and exploitation in some estuarine and rod fisheries and more importantly indicates whether fluctuations in the numbers of returning adults are as a result of management measures or changes in factors occurring outside of management control i.e. large scale oceanic or climate changes.
 The most recent trends in marine survival are shown in Section 7.2.1.
+Additional indexes of marine survival using the National Salmonid Index River Erriff and Corrib stocks are being compiled using PIT tagging and this information will be presented in future reports once a time series of sufficient extent is available.